-*Knives in Grade B or above have been inspected and all hardware and assembly components show no signs of stripped hardware or other tool marks.
+*Knives in Grade A/B have been inspected and all hardware and assembly components show no signs of stripped hardware or other tool marks.
 We’re confident these knives have not been disassembled, but we are also humans.
 If something isn’t right with your open-box purchase, drop us a message and we’ll take care of you as always.

 Fat Carbon materials are truly a work of art.
 The manufacturing team in Lithuania have been a pleasure to work with over the last few years on several Kaviso projects, and when we brought up the Penguin, they were keen to collab.
 For show side scales we landed on Dark Matter, a heat resistant composite using recycled carbon fiber rowing, biobased resin, organic pigments, combined using renewable energy.
 Even more impressive is the intricate details hidden within these scales – blue or green vivid dashes of color throughout.